slsa-framework/slsa/docs/spec/v1.0/distributing-provenance.md

 ---
-title: Distributing artifacts
+title: Distributing provenance
-description: This page covers the detailed technical requirements for distributing artifacts at each SLSA level.
+description: This page covers the detailed technical requirements for distributing provenance at each SLSA level.
 The intended audience is system implementers and software distributors.
-prev_page:
-  url: requirements
-next_page:
-  url: verifying-artifacts
 ---

 In order to make provenance for artifacts available after generation